-- C. This agreement shall be opened for the purpose of negotiating such successor contract or contract parts at least ninety (90) days prior to the termination date. - D. Executed this 24th day of Sept.
-2018 by and between the Oroville School Board and the Oroville Education Association.
+- C. This agreement shall be opened for the purpose of negotiating such successor contract or contract parts at least ninety (90) days prior to the termination date.

 Ву OEA President

-Ву Mulus Of the Board
+Ву Mulus Agus Chairman of the Board

-Ву Superinterdent
+Ву Superinterident

-ъ.

 APPENDIX A: Specialist Evaluation Form